-There are many questions when it comes to selecting a marine generator: how many kilowatts would be enough to power all necessary appliances, should you go with a gas or diesel powered gen set, and which is the best marine generator brand available?
+There are many questions when it comes to selecting a marine generator: how many kilowatts would be enough to power all necessary appliances, should you go with a gas or diesel powered gen set, and which brand makes the best marine generators?

 With decades of personal boating experience under our belt, and training and experience gleaned from many years of sales and support of marine generators from major brands, we hope to shine some light on these questions.

 This guide should help you better understand the similarities, and well as the unique characteristics, advantages, and disadvantages of all the major marine generator brands – Kohler, Northern Lights, Cummins Onan, Westerbeke, Fischer Panda – our personal recommendations, the advantages of diesel over gas (and when gas is important) in gen sets, and how to make the most out of the generator you decide upon.

 The Importance Of Having a Marine Generator Onboard

 Our boats are filled with all sorts of electricity consuming appliances: A/C systems, refrigerators, water heaters, and navigation devices, just to name a few.